AleRampa/REGA/README.md

 If you find bugs or errors please submit them

-"With great power there must also come great responsibility"
+"With great power comes great responsibility"

 Thank you for your time reading this <3